gebruederheitz/plaintextlego/README.md

 ---

-This library is mainly used for the `@ghcore/htmodules` utility to dynamically build modular `.htaccess` files.
+This library is mainly used for the `@gebruederheitz/htmodules` utility to dynamically build modular `.htaccess` files.

 ## Installation

-While it's published on the private /ghcore npm registry, you will need to provide an `.npmrc` file with your credentials (see under [Development](#development)).
-Once that is set up, simply use npm:

 ```
-npm install @ghcore/plaintextlego
+npm i @gebruederheitz/plaintextlego
 ```

 ## Usage